2 min read

 What to Expect

-First float: arrive 15 minutes early.
-We’ll show you the room, explain the controls, and answer questions.
-The tank has interior lighting and music options if you want them.
-Most people turn everything off by the third session, but there’s no pressure.
+Arrive 15 minutes early for your first session.
+We’ll walk you through the room and controls.
+The tank has lighting and music options if you want them.
+Most people turn them off by session three, but there’s no obligation.

-Bring nothing.
-We provide towels, earplugs, everything you need.
-The rooms are private-you shower before and after in the same space.
+We supply towels, earplugs, and everything else.
+You shower before and after in the same private room.

 R